Everything You Need to Know About the Starwood Preferred Guest Credit Card

-What’s even better is that you can receive a higher sign-up bonus of 33,000 points if you use this specific link and scroll down to the SPG Amex card below.
+What’s even better is that you can receive a higher sign-up bonus of 33,000 points if you use this specific link.

 As I’ll explain later in this review, we believe the points earned from the SPG American Express are worth somewhere in the region of 0.5p per point.
 This means that the sign-up bonus of 30,000 points could be worth as much as £150 or alternatively £165 if you’ve used the link and benefited from the additional 3,000 SPG points.
 Worth considering!
 Just look out for the additional 3,000 points as shown in red below when you use the referral link.